JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part2/index.md

 -   📹[Doing More with Data: An Introduction to Arrow for R Users by Danielle Navarro](https://www.youtube.com/watch?v=O42LUmJZPx0)
 -   📹[Efficient Data Analysis on Larger-than-Memory Data with DuckDB and Arrow by Thomas Mock](https://www.youtube.com/watch?v=LvTX1ZAZy6M)

 An additional side note.
-[Peter Higgins](https://twitter.com/ibddoctor) is also the author of the ebook [Reproducible Medical Research with R](https://bookdown.org/pdr_higgins/rmrwr/) and the new chair of R Medicine 2023
+[Peter Higgins](https://twitter.com/ibddoctor) is also the author of the ebook [Reproducible Medical Research with R](https://bookdown.org/pdr_higgins/rmrwr/) and the new chair of R/Medicine 2023

 -   📝[Slides](https://kathoffman.github.io/swimmer-plots/slides.html)